Troubleshooting

 The NYC Bar Association's Co-op and Condo Mediation Project supplies trained mediators with capped hourly fees.
 You should probably plan on at least two hours.

-“The hardest part is getting both parties to agree on mediation,” Kirschbaum says.
-New York Peace Institute offers free mediation services via video conferencing for those who want it.
-“Many clients appreciate the convenience of that option and like the idea of resolving their issues without ever having to leave their home,” she says.
+“The hardest part is getting both parties to agree to mediate,” Kirschbaum says.
+New York Peace Institute offers free mediation services via video conferencing for those who seek that convenience, or in person at their Manhattan and Brooklyn offices.

-Mediation can be challenging but also hugely rewarding.
+Mediation can be challenging but also hugely rewarding and empowering.
 “Conflicts are emotional and deep, but having an opportunity to talk things out is very, very helpful.
-Even if you don’t actually come to a full agreement, the parties can come to a better understanding,” Kirschbaum says.
+Once parties begin to communicate with one another in mediation, and start to feel heard, creative solutions can emerge.
+Even if you don’t actually come to a full agreement, the parties might come to a better understanding of one another, and tensions can be eased,” Kirschbaum says.

 Know that a mediation agreement is not enforceable by law.
 As a legally binding contract, however, you could sue the other person for breach in civil court.